FarronF/limerick-council-meetings/meetings/2025/04/08-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation SPC Meeting - 19th February 2025.md

 law prohibiting hedge cutting if there is a health and safety risk.
 She also asked if there will be

-an update of the scheme before the budget is passed next November.--- 3
+an update of the scheme before the budget is passed next November.
+---
+3

 Mr. Gannon stressed this is not a policy, it is a grant scheme.
 We have to start with conditions